brimaz/sorcerers-ledger/README.md

 2.  **View the Page:**

     Open `index.html` in your web browser.
 This single page dynamically displays both non-foil and foil card overviews, with options to sort and filter.
-The CSS for styling is in `style.css`, and the interactive logic is in `scripts/script.js` and `scripts/hover.js`.
+The interactive logic is handled by the Vue application initialized in `scripts/app.js` and its components in `scripts/components/`.
+The CSS for styling is in `style.css`.